rohitr16/FlyHigh/README.md

 # FlyHigh
 A React and NodeJS app to show best offers as fetched from api and filter them based on origin or destination

-# Getting Started with Create React App
+# Getting Started with NodeJS React App

 ## Available Scripts